Oneflow-Inc/oneflow-documentation/en/docs/cookies/oneflow2onnnx.md

 ### Inference with ONNX models

 Before performing inference, ensure that the ONNX Runtime is installed, that is onnxruntime or onnxruntime-gpu.
-In the experimental environment of this tutorial, onnxruntime-gpu is installed to invoke the GPU for calculation(or computation??不确定), but if there is no GPU on the machine, you can specify the CPU for calculation.
+In the experimental environment of this tutorial, onnxruntime-gpu is installed to invoke the GPU for computation, but if there is no GPU on the machine, you can specify the CPU for calculation.
 See below for details.

 We use the following image as input to the model:
 <div align="center">